Twipped/InterviewThis/InterviewThis.md

 - Open office, personal offices or cubicles?

+- Is there a dress code?

 - What relationship does your dev department have with your sales department?
 Who sets the deadlines?

+- Does the company provide snacks and/or drinks?

 ##Company